georust/rinex/README.md

 * [`BIN2RNX`](bin2rnx/) is an application to collect a BINEX stream into RINEX files.
 * [`CRX2RNX`](crx2rnx/) is a CRINEX decompresor (Compact RINEX to RINEX).
-It is a light application that you can combined to `rinex-cli` for a complete workflow.
+It is a small application that may be operated by itself, or be combined to `rinex-cli` for a complete processing pipeline.
 * [`RINEX-Cli`](rinex-cli/) is our main application.
-It is a Cli and is not a GUI.
-A GUI will be developped once all most vital post processing has been achieved.
+It is a Cli and is not a GUI, which will be developped later (not a current pending topic).
-If you want to see this happen sooner, contact us either on Discord or Github.com and help us start this topic.
+If you want to see a GUI version happen sooner, feel free to contact us and join the effort.
 This application combines some of `teqc` and `anubis` features.
-It allows post processed navigation, it integrates a special CGGTTS solutions solver.
+It allows post processed navigation like `rtklib` and integrates a special CGGTTS solutions solver.
-All solutions our synthesized as an HTML geodetic report, which is our main solution to this day.
+The analysis report is currently rendered in HTML.
 The application is auto-generated for a few architectures, you can directly [download it from Github.com](https://github.com/georust/rinex/releases)
 * [`RNX2BIN`](rnx2bin/) dumps one RINEX or CRINEX into a binary file